-Centre Guidance- Stage 4 Care, Lunge and Eventing Ride (8 Candidates)
+Centre Guidance- Stage 4 Care, Lunge and Showjumping Ride (8 Candidates)

 Stage 4 is aimed at the individual working in the equine industry who is actively working towards training horses and riders.
-They will be able to recognise the strengths and areas for improvement in the horse/riders performance and instigate work to develop within the session.
+They will be able to recognise the strengths and weaknesses in the horse/riders performance and instigate work to develop within the session.